MEDROXYPROGESTERONE ACETATE injection, suspension

 • any other medical conditions

 If you are breastfeeding or plan to breastfeed, MPA Injectable Suspension, USP can pass into your breast milk.
-Talk to your healthcare provider about the best way to feed your baby if you take MPA Injectable Suspension, USP.
+Talk to your healthcare professional about the best way to feed your baby if you take MPA Injectable Suspension, USP.

-Tell your healthcare provider about all of the medicines you take, including prescription and nonprescription medicines, vitamins, and herbal supplements.
+Tell your healthcare professional about all of the medicines you take, including prescription and nonprescription medicines, vitamins, and herbal supplements.

 MPA Injectable Suspension, USP and certain other medicines may affect each other, causing serious side effects.
 Sometimes the doses of other medicines may need to be changed while you are taking MPA Injectable Suspension, USP.